Headscarf: Purposes

-For fashion and ceremonial usage, the gele is a traditional headscarf of Yoruba women for fashionable purposes.
+Among the Igbo people of southeastern Nigeria, scarves are known as the ichafu (also rendered ichafu isi or akisi).

 Religious use

 Headscarves may specifically have a religious significance or function, or be expected as a matter of social custom, the two very often being confused.

 Islam

 According to some, it is the "khimar" mentioned in the Quran.
 Many of these garments cover the hair, ears and throat, but do not cover the face.
 There are some Muslims who do not believe that the hijab in the context of head-covering is a religious ordainment in the Quran.

 The keffiyeh is commonly used by Muslims in Middle Eastern countries.

 Headscarves and veils are traditionally worn by Muslim women and girls in order that no one has the right to view her beauty except her Mahrams.
 For women, the Muslim religious dress varies, and various cultures include hijab, burqa, chador, niqab, dupatta, or other types of hijab, though not all Muslim women observe the practice.